Application Instructions for First-Year Candidates

 - Application.
 Pomona accepts the Coalition Application, the Common Application and the QuestBridge Application.

-- Two Academic Letters of Recommendation.
+- Two Letters of Recommendation.
 Confidential evaluations from two classroom teachers in core academic subjects (English, foreign languages, math, science or social sciences) should be uploaded as part of the application or emailed directly to the Office of Admissions.
-We suggest these recommendations be sent from teachers whose classes the applicant took during junior or senior year.
-A letter from a teacher of an elective subject (e.g., music, art, journalism, etc.) can serve as an additional, optional recommendation.
+Optionally, a recommendation from a teacher of an elective subject (music, art, journalism, etc.), or by a coach, employer or other individual who can speak to your skills or special qualities may serve as an additional recommendation.

 - Official Transcript(s) of High School Record to Date.
-Candidates must submit a transcript of all work through the junior year and, as soon as grades are available, a transcript complete through the first semester or trimester of the senior year.
-It should include an interpretation of the grading system and a clear designation of honors, International Baccalaureate or Advanced Placement courses.
+Candidates must submit a transcript or transcripts of all academic work through the junior year and, as soon as grades are available, a transcript complete through the first semester or trimester of the senior year.
+Each transcript should include an interpretation of the grading system and a clear designation of honors, International Baccalaureate or Advanced Placement courses.
+If transcripts are not in English, the applicant will need to provide official English translations.
 Transcripts for any college courses taken in high school may be required upon admission if these courses and grades are not on the high school transcript.
-Admission offers are made with the provision that the applicant’s academic performance continues to be as strong after the offer of admission as it was to that date.
+Admission offers are made with the provision that the applicant’s academic performance continues to be as strong after the offer of admission as it was upon admission.
 A final transcript confirming graduation and good standing at the conclusion of the school year is required for enrollment.

 - Standardized Test Scores.
-Results of either the SAT Reasoning (administered by the College Board) or ACT (administered by ACT, Inc.) tests are optional for applicants for fall 2021 entry.
-Under this one-year policy, students may still choose to self-report test scores on their applications.
+Results of either the SAT Reasoning (administered by the College Board) or ACT (administered by ACT, Inc.) tests are optional for applicants through fall 2024 entry.
+Under this four-year policy, students may choose whether or not to self-report test scores on their applications.
 If questioning whether to self-report test scores, students are encouraged to decide how best to present themselves to the Admissions Committee and whether—or not—their standardized test results accurately reflect their academic ability and potential.
 For those who elect to self-report them, test scores will be reviewed holistically, in the context of other application materials and indicators of academic ability and promise, and an official score report will be required upon admission.
 If there is a discrepancy between self-reported scores and official scores, the offer of admission may be withdrawn.
 In the absence of standardized test scores, the Office of Admissions will continue to place emphasis on academic achievement, leadership and extracurricular activities, essays, and letters of recommendation from teachers and counselors.
+Applicants who do not include test scores with their applications will not be disadvantaged in the admissions process.

 - Interviews.
-We offer off-campus alumni interviews to seniors beginning in late August and up to December 1.
+Seniors may request an off-campus interview beginning in late August.
+They are offered up to December 1.
 We do not track demonstrated interest in the application process, so interviews are entirely optional.
-To schedule an alumni interview, please register online at least three weeks in advance on the Admissions section of the Pomona College website.
-Please be aware that our alumni network does not extend to every corner of the country or world, and we cannot fulfill every interview request.
+To schedule an alumni interview, please register online at least three weeks in advance advance at https://www.pomona.edu/admissions/apply/application-overview.
+Please be aware that we cannot fulfill every interview request.
 International applicants may interview with an alumni interviewer or a private service.
 Third-party interviews are not conducted by Pomona staff or alumni, so, unfortunately, the interviewer cannot answer specific questions about Pomona College.
 Since there may be a cost involved for third-party interview services, interviews are not required.
 Fee waivers are also available by contacting firstname.lastname@example.org.
 We accept interviews through InitialView and Duolingo.
 The Duolingo English Test combines an English proficiency test with a video interview and can be completed any time and place where web access is available.
-Those attending high school in the U.S. should schedule an alumni interview in the U.S.

 - Arts Supplements.
-The Admissions Committee encourages students to submit evidence of their special talents in the area of dance, music, theatre or visual art.
-Additional information about arts supplements can be found on the Admissions section of the Pomona College website.
+The Admissions Committee encourages students with special talents in the area of dance, music, theatre or visual art to submit evidence of their experience through an arts supplement.
+Additional information about arts supplements can be found at https://www.pomona.edu/admissions/apply/application-overview.